vaghela23595/GetUserContactsFromPhone/README.md

 # Get Contacts From Phone

-In this project get all contacts number with name from phone using content  provider.implement a runtime READ CONTACT Permission ask to user when phone version is Marshmallow or above version.
+In this project get all contacts number with name from phone using content  provider.implement a runtime READ CONTACT Permission ask to user when android version is Marshmallow or above.

 Testing: